aaronc/clj-parse/README.md

 A library for parsing clojure expressions using a grammar defined in clojure and optionally transforming expressions at each match.

 This software should be considered Alpha quality.
-I basically wrote it because I was learning clojure and saw people doing lots of parsing within macros.
-I wanted to see if it would be possible to define a language for parsing and transforming clojure expressions within clojure.
-This is what I came up with.
+It was originally written just as an experiment, but hopefully some people will find it useful - especially for writing macros with variable forms.

 ## Usage